-Let’s assume, we have two different datasets with a common field (Employee Name) in two different sheets and certainly in two workbooks.
+Let’s assume we have two different datasets with a common field (Employee Name) in two different sheets in two workbooks.
 The first dataset is in Sheet1 of the Employee Information1.xlsm workbook (Workbook1).

-The other one is in Sheet1 of the Employee Information2.xlsx workbook (Workbook2) as shown in the following screenshot.
+The other one is in Sheet1 of the Employee Information2.xlsx workbook (Workbook2) as shown in the following image.

-Now, you need to find the duplicates in those different worksheets.
+Let’s learn how to find the duplicates in these two different worksheets.

-In the beginning method, you’ll see the use of the COUNTIF function, one of the most popular functions, to count the number of cells with given criteria.
+The COUNTIF function is one of the most popular functions that is used to count the number of cells with given criteria.

 While counting duplicates, the generic formula will be like the following.